eserlxl/vglog-filter/doc/AUR.md

 - **License:** GPLv3 or later (see LICENSE)
 - **Platform:** The script is designed for GNU/Linux environments and does not aim to support macOS/BSD.
 It requires GNU getopt (util-linux) and will not work with BSD/macOS getopt implementations.
 - **Bash Version:** The script requires **Bash version 4 or newer**.
 It will exit with an error if run on an older version.
+- **Tool Hints:** If a required tool is missing, the script will print a hint with an installation suggestion (e.g., pacman -S pacman-contrib for updpkgsums).

 ## Usage